VIA Primo: Route 103

 Route 103 runs along Zarzamora Street from the Crossroads Park & Ride, near Wonderland of the Americas, to the Madla Transit Center, near Interstate 35.

 Former routes

-Route 101/501
+Route 101

-Route 101 (now Route 501) started at the UTSA Main Campus along Loop 1604.
+Route 101 started at the UTSA Main Campus along Loop 1604.
 It served the University Park & Ride at the I‑10/Loop 1604 interchange before continuing on I‑10.
 The route joined Fredericksburg Road near the headquarters of USAA, following it until turning onto Medical Drive.
 It stopped at the Medical Center Transit Center, allowing transfers to Route 100.
 Route 101 then traveled on Babcock Road, Eckhert Road, and Huebner Road before arriving in Leon Valley, where the route ended.

-At the same start to service with Route 103 on Jan 7th, 2019, Route 101 then became downgraded by VIA to a normal Metro route, who changed its number to Route 501.
-Route 501 now features a much less frequent 30 min schedule and has had more stops added, but still retains its original Primo service route.
+When Route 103 began service on January 7th, 2019, Route 101 was downgraded to a normal Metro route with its route number changed to 501.
+Route 501 now features a much lower frequency of 60 minutes and has had more stops added while retaining its original Primo service route.